Explore health content from A to Z.

 To protect your foot, wear your surgical (post-op) shoe as recommended.

-To relieve pain and swelling, apply a bag of ice to your foot as suggested and elevate your foot above heart level the first few days.
+To help relieve pain and swelling, apply a bag of ice to your foot as instructed and elevate your foot above heart level the first few days.

 Your doctor may suggest ways to get your foot back in shape.
 You may be instructed to do exercises, possibly using weights.
 To help strengthen your foot, follow these tips: